Barratta Creek

-The Barratta Creek is a creek located in North Queensland, Australia.
+The Barratta Creek is a creek in North Queensland, Australia.

 The headwaters of the creek rise below Bunkers Hill in the Leichhardt Range in the Great Dividing Range and flow in a north easterly direction.
 The creek continues through mostly uninhabited country past Woodhouse Mountain travelling almost parallel with the Haughton River eventually crossing the Bruce Highway and entering the Bowling Green Bay Conservation Park then discharging into Bowling Green Bay near Jerona, before flowing into the Coral Sea.
 The river descends 224 m over its 109 km course.